Tumelo19/brightwave-ecommerce-performance/README.md

 - Identification of high-performing and underperforming stores
 - Data-backed commercial and marketing decisions
 ---

-## Executive Snapshot: Revenue Performance at a Glance
 <div align="center">
     <h2> Executive Snapshot: Revenue Performance at a Glancet</h2
   <img